alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/life-cycle.md

 `content/{locale}/resources` to the resulting deployment payload directory.
 If metadata exists copy `skill.json`, `ask-states.json`, and `ask-resources.json` from the `metadata/` directory for appropriate stages.
-6. Infrastructure: If you are using the 'cfn' deployer and this is your first time building a particular stage and locale, then `skill-stack.yaml` will be generated and placed in the `metadata/` directory.
+6. Infrastructure: If you are using the `cfn` deployer and this is your first time building a particular stage and locale, then `skill-stack.yaml` will be generated and placed in the `metadata/` directory.
 This will be copied to the `.deploy/` directory every time you deploy your skill.